 They were awesome!
 They would not take no for an answer.
 I pushed through mile 4 to stay with them.
 I wanted to start walking in mile 5.
 They weren’t having it.
 “You can do it, Aurora.
 Come on!”

 You’re right.
 All right.
 I’m with you.
 We kept jogging, taking a couple of fast walking breaks here and there.

 When we crossed London Bridge, I saw a photographer.
 “Look!
 A photographer!
 Let’s all look like we’re really good at running.”
 As we passed, the photographer said, “Wow, you all look like you’re really good at running.”
 How fun, right?

 Everyone I met in Havasu was so polite and sweet.
 Most of the runners wouldn’t even drop their cups on the ground!

-I saw people look for trash cans, not find any, then say “I’ll just hold it ’til I get to the next on.”
-It’s a sweet idea, but the first place I’ve ever seen runners be that polite.
+I saw people look for trash cans, not find any, and then say “I’ll just hold it ’til I get to the next one.”
+It’s a sweet idea, but this is the first place I’ve ever seen runners be that polite.

 I passed a familiar face, when I saw Marty (of Wendy and Marty), working a water station..

 As I’m running into the final mile, Wendy, sweetly and supportively comes along to jog the last bit with me.

 We come around the corner toward the finish.
 I turn up Michael Jackson’s “Man in the Mirror.”
 Sing it to me, Michael!
 (I think I literally said, “Sing it to me, Michael” out loud.)
 His voice played in my headphones as I ran to that finish line.